Arlington County Bike Parking

 Bicycle parking specifications for Arlington real estate developers and businesses from CommuterPage.com.

 Registering your bicycle with the Arlington County Police Department is not mandatory, but strongly recommended.
 A permanent record is maintained of each license issued by license number, serial number of the bicycle, and by name of the owner.
 There is no cost for registration and a decal is provided to affix to the bicycle.
-For those who want help if their bicycle is lost or stolen, visit the Arlington County Recovered Bicycle page.

 Other tips include: